-WIRING THE NITROUS SYSTEM
+WIRING THE SOLENOIDS

-1. Mount the master arming switch within easy reach, and plain sight of the driver.

-- The system is furnished with a universal wide-open throttle switch.
-This WOT microswitch is designed to work with the universal mounting bracket.
+- 1. Mount the master arming switch within easy reach, and plain sight of the driver. - 2.
+The system is furnished with a universal wide-open throttle switch (dual stage versions will also include a momentary push button switch).
+This WOT micro-switch is designed to work with the universal mounting bracket.
 It's maximum capacity is 10 AMPS and should only be used to activate low amp draw accessories or in conjunction with a relay. - 3.
 Assemble the micro-switch on the mounting bracket using the supplied bolts and nuts.
 The switch can be mounted in several different configurations, select the position your application requires and tighten the bolts.
-Do not over- tighten; the plastic micro switch can be damaged. - 4.
+Do not over-tighten; the plastic micro switch can be damaged. - 4.
 The mounting bracket is made of easily bendable material and may be formed to any configuration that will allow it to place the WOT switch in the proper location. - 5.
 The activation arm on the micro-switch is extra-long.
-This allows you to twist, bend, or cut it to aid in the ease of installation. - 6.
-Follow illustration "C" when wiring the system, the relay must be used in all applications. - 7.
-The best power source for the nitrous system is the terminal on the back of the alternator labeled "BAT", or directly to the "Positive" post on the battery.
+This allows you to twist, bend, or cut it to aid in the ease of installation.
+Attach an 18-ga. jumper wire from the remaining terminal "ACC" of the master arming switch to one of the terminals on the wide open throttle switch. - 6.
+The best power source for the nitrous system is the terminal on the back of the alternator labeled "BAT".
+The next best power source is directly to the "Positive" post on the battery.
 Do not try to "Splice" into the factory wiring harness for a power supply, this will not have adequate amperage to operate the solenoids.
 If desired a 40 amp fuse may be installed in this circuit.

-8. Solder all connections for a permanent trouble free installation.
+- 7. Follow illustration "B" when wiring the system, the relay must be used in all applications. - 8.
+Solder all connections for a permanent trouble free installation.